 Feel like an expert yet?

-We don’t blame you if you don’t, there’s so much talk around the rabbit-hole that is blockchain; we’re finding different opinions everywhere on a technology that’s evolving on a daily basis.
+We don’t blame you if you don’t, there’s so much talk around the rabbit-hole that is blockchain; we’re finding different opinions and digital strategies everywhere on a technology that’s evolving on a daily basis.

-CUBE has been exploring blockchain thoroughly over the last few months, presenting at IFC 2017 and planning ways we can implement the technology.
+CUBE has been exploring blockchain thoroughly over the last few months, presenting at IFC 2017 and planning ways we can implement the technology ourselves and on behalf of the clients we have the pleasure of collaborating with.